gregtandiono/gregtandiono.github.io/README.md

 **future plans:**

-- [ ] Create a grunt task to compile all bower dependencies
+- [ ] Create a grunt task to compile all bower dependencies (so I can just check that one in instead of the `bower_components` directory)
 - [ ] Host the site somewhere else (digital ocean would be my first choice)
 - [ ] Host a blog on a different git project (metalsmith/wintersmith)